hydrochlorothiazide and metoprolol

 Do not stop using this medicine suddenly, even if you feel fine.
 Stopping suddenly may cause serious or life-threatening heart problems.
 Follow your doctor's instructions about tapering your dose.

-What should I discuss with my doctor before taking hydrochlorothiazide and metoprolol?
+What should I discuss with my healthcare provider before taking hydrochlorothiazide and metoprolol?

 You should not use this medicine if you are allergic to hydrochlorothiazide or metoprolol, or if you have: